 Freya is a landscape researcher, who holds a first degree in Archaeology from UCL, and a Masters in Landscape Archaeology, GIS and Virtual Environments from Birmingham University.
 Her doctoral research at Durham University investigates the landscapes associated with Rievaulx Abbey in North Yorkshire.
 Freya is also a teacher (Fellow, Higher Educational Academy) interested in the development of adult digital skills.

 A member of TAS since 2014, Sara has served on the committee since 2015 as secretary, then membership secretary.
 These roles include taking minutes of meetings, writing occasional descriptions of TAS lectures, processing memberships/renewals and keeping members’ details up-to-date and safe.
 Sara became interested in archaeology when, after many years of being dragged round museums, she discovered the wonders of the British Museum’s European galleries, especially the early iron age bronze shields.
 She retired from her career as a patent attorney and recently completed a Masters degree in conservation of archaeological historical objects at Durham University: more rusty nails than ceremonial bronze shields!
 Sara also enjoys taking part in occasional archaeological fieldwork as a volunteer.

-Communications Outreach: Kira-May Charley
+Deputy Chair and Communications Outreach: Kira-May Charley

 Treasurer: Callum Evans